ManticoreGamesInc/platform-documentation/src/api/contexts.md

 # Contexts

+## Overview

 In Core, contexts are like folders and exist in one of two states: networked and non-networked.
-You can nest multiple contexts but only the outermost one has any effect.
-Inside of it, every child context acts like a folder.

-When a script spawns an object, it inherits the script's context, even if it is somewhere else in the hierarchy.
-This means that a script in a server context can never spawn objects that clients can see or interact with.
+Contexts manage its children so they know to spawn on the server and/or client.
+It also dictates if the children can be changed or deleted after they are spawned.

+## Context Types

 There are six types of contexts, **Client Context**, **Non-Networked**, **Static Context**, **Server Context**, **Networked** and **Local Context**.

-## Overview

 |                    | **Default (Non-Networked)** | **Networked**        | **Client Context** | **Server Context** | **Static Context** | **Local Context**  |
 | ------------------ | ----------------------------| ---------------------| -------------------| -------------------| -------------------| -------------------|